mdonoughe/laing-controller/README.md

 ## Compatible controllers

-The only controller confirmed to be compatible is the LTC302-US-00-00-G0.
+The only controller hardware confirmed to be compatible is the LTC302-US-00-00-G0.

 ## Configuration and topics

 See the file laing-controller.yaml.

+## Installation

+On Windows, laing-controller has some additional command line parameters:
+- log-register: register the executable with the Windows Event Viewer
+- log-deregister: unregister the executable with the Windows Event Viewer
+- service-register: register the executable as a service (this does not start the service)
+- service-deregister: unregister the executable as a service

+By using these commands, you can install laing-controller as a Windows service so it automatically starts and stops with your computer.
+Log messages will appear in Event Viewer under Windows Logs/Application.

+Linux service registration is less complicated and should only require creation of a systemd unit file, without any special service support in laing-controller.

 ## Home Assistant